getzep/docs.getzep.com/docs/sdk/extractors.md

     If the message window is set to 12, and the number of unsummarized memories exceeds 12, the summarizer will summarize any memories older than 6 messages.
 Retrieving the Zep message history at this stage will, by default, return the most recent 6 messages and the summary.

 The summarizer prioritizes context from newer messages and as a result offers the LLM model more information regarding recent coversations.
-To offer the LLM relevant context from older conversation, utilize Zep's [contextual vector search](/memory_search).
+To offer the LLM relevant context from older conversation, utilize Zep's vector similarity search.

 Zep stores a history of summaries and the point at which they were made.
 This provides flexibility for future summarization strategies you may want to implement.

 ### Configuring the Message Window

-The Message Window is defined in the [Zep config file](/deployment/config).
+The Message Window is defined in the [Zep config file](../deployment/config.md).

 ## Embedder Extractor

-The Embedder Extractor embeds new messages as they are persisted to the memory store.
-This makes them available for [semantic vector search](/memory_search).
+The Embedder Extractor [embeds new messages](../deployment/embeddings.md) as they are persisted to the memory store.
+This makes them available for semantic vector search.
 By default, we use OpenAI's 1536-wide AdaV2 embeddings.

 ## Named Entity Recognizer (NER)